 We are regularly asked by people how they can learn to facilitate the Work That Reconnects.
-Several experienced facilitators have collaborated to offer a facilitator development program, but most facilitators to date have gained their skills in other ways.
-Most have begun by taking part in and assisting in as many workshops and longer intensives as possible; and many begin by organizing and practicing with groups on their own.
+Experienced facilitators around the world have begun to offer facilitator development programs (see list here), but most facilitators until recently have gained their skills in other ways: by taking part in and assisting in as many workshops and longer intensives as possible; and/or by organizing and practicing with groups on their own.

 Since the Work That Reconnect is available to everyone as “Open Source” or “Creative Commons” offering, certain time-tested guidelines are all the more important.
 Here are some we have come to see are essential:

 Steep yourself in the world view that animates this work.
 New paradigm thinking from science and spiritual traditions that are essential to this work are distilled in Joanna’s books and especially in the first four chapters of Coming Back to Life, as well as in World As Lover, World As Self and Mutual Causality.
 Active Hope- How to Face the Mess We’re in without Going Crazy by Joanna Macy and Chris Johnstone is also essential reading and lays out the Spiral of the Work in more depth.

 - Stick with the Spiral